Angeli Gonzales

-Kaye Angeli H. Gonzales (born March 9, 1994) is a Filipino teen actress.
-She is known for her role as April Muñoz in Luv U. Her co-starred, Miles Ocampo and Marco Gumabao.
+Kaye Angeli Hirang Gonzales (born March 9, 1994) is a Filipino former teen actress.
+She is known for her role as April Muñoz in Luv U, where she co-starred Miles Ocampo and Marco Gumabao.

 Personal life

 Gonzales is a Registered Medical Technologist.
 She finished her Doctor of Medicine degree at the De La Salle Medical and Health Sciences Institute with special awards such as Outstanding Clinical Clerk, Family and Community Medicine and Special Citation for Academic Excellence.
 On November 26, 2020, she passed the licensure examination for physician.